How To Edit Your WordPress User Profile

-You can also change the username from your WP Admin area using a simpler method that requires no messing with code or editing your WP database.
+You can also change the username from your WP Dashboard using an easier method that requires no messing with code or editing your site’s database.

-We have created a tutorial that explains how to do this here:
+For a step-by-step tutorial that teaches you you how to do this, go here:

 6 – Name > First Name / Last Name

-You can edit your First Name and Last Name details in this section.
+You can edit the First Name and Last Name data in this section.

-Just type in the first name and last name into the name fields …
+Just enter the first name and last name into the text fields …

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the one you originally set up for your WordPress site on your posts, you can change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the one you originally registered for your site or blog in your posts, you can change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …

-If you select a new nickname, all your blog posts, comments, etc. will appear with this new nickname, instead of the name that you originally registered with.
+If you select a new nickname, all your posts, published comments, etc. will appear with this new nickname, instead of the name you originally set up your site with.